Discover how to make Yangnyeomjang (양념장) — a refreshing Korean dipping sauce made with homemade Korean plum syrup.

 Basic Ingredients

-- 2 tablespoon Soy Sauce
+- 2 tablespoon soy Sauce

 - 1 tablespoon Korean plum extract (Mae-sil-cheong)

-- 1 tablespoon sesame seeds
+- 1 tablespoon roasted Sesame Seeds

-- ½ teaspoon coarse Korean chili powder
+- ½ teaspoon coarse Korean chili powder (gochugaru)

-Extra Flavor Boosts
+Extra Flavor Boosts (optional)

-- grated garlic (to taste)
+- grated or minced garlic (to taste)

 - toasted (dark) sesame oil (to taste)